luisorellana777/LLM-Tech-Talk/README.md

     * Batch Size
     * Gradient Accumulation
     * Grid Search
-* Use case
+* Fine Tuning Use case

-## Presentation 3: LLM Deployment And Service Integration

-This presentation focuses on deploying and integrating LLMs using Google Cloud Vertex AI.

-**Key Topics:**

 * Google Cloud Vertex AI's and its role in deployment
-* Endpoints and Models
-* Costs of Using Models and Endpoints
-* Service integration with Python SDK Google Cloud Vertex AI
 * Decoder Strategies (Generation Parameters) for LLMs
-* Use Case
+* Deployment & integration Use Case

-## Presentation 4: Retrieval-Augmented Generation (RAG)
+## Presentation 3: Retrieval-Augmented Generation (RAG)

 This presentation explains Retrieval-Augmented Generation (RAG) and its applications.